ozun215/shim-review/README.md

 -------------------------------------------------------------------------------
 Same as "Debian 11"'s work

-We applied the first two fixes during the boothole event and they are still there in all our signed kernels.
+It is applied the first two fixes during the boothole event and they are still there in all debian's signed kernels.

-The kgdb fix is included in our current kernel sources, but we don't enable kgdb anyway in our binary buil
+The kgdb fix is included in debian's current kernel sources, but debian don't enable kgdb anyway in debian's binary build.

 -------------------------------------------------------------------------------
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.